postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 To view documentation for a collection:

-1. Select **Collections** in the left sidebar, and then select a collection, folder, or request.
+1. Select **Collections** in the sidebar, and then select a collection, folder, or request.

     > You can also search for collections on the [Public API Network](https://www.postman.com/explore/collections).